Juuune/Kickstarter_Analysis/README.md

 # An Analysis of Kickstarter Campaigns.
-Performing analysis on Kickstarter data to uncover trends.
+Data analysis on Kickstarter data to uncover trends and facts in successful campaigns.

+## Techniques used
+- Microsoft Excel with vlookup, pivot and plots

 ## Parent Category Statistics
 ![ParentCategoryOutcomes.PNG](https://github.com/Juuune/Kickstarter_Analysis/blob/master/ParentCategoryOutcomes.PNG)